 - Smart reporting: Some of the reports that you can generate include payroll, billing, cash advance, driver performance, fuel consumption, and truck-related reports.
 Axis TMS also allows you to customize reports and extract these in PDF or CSV formats.

 TruckingOffice is a cloud-based TMS for managing dispatches, invoices, expenses, and fleet maintenance.
 It offers multiple plans that are reasonably priced with monthly fees that start at $20 for an owner/operator with up to two trucks.

-Scoring 3.24 out of 5 in our evaluation, TruckingOffice has strong TMS tools, but its pay processing features are limited—it doesn’t file payroll taxes.
-However, it’s still a popular option among trucking companies with simple pay processing needs.
-Its lack of payroll tax filing capabilities makes it an ideal choice for trucking business owners who employ only independent contractors since they don’t need to manage payroll taxes—the drivers are the ones expected to pay taxes and report their income to the IRS.
+TruckingOffice scored only 2.64 out of 5 in our evaluation but was still one of the strongest TMS solutions that included payroll.
+It doesn’t file payroll taxes but is nonetheless a popular option among trucking companies with simple payroll processing needs.
+Since it lacks payroll tax filing capabilities, it’s best for trucking business owners who employ only independent contractors since they don’t need to manage payroll taxes; the drivers are the ones expected to pay taxes and report their income to the IRS.

 TruckingOffice’s pricing scheme is based on the size of your fleet.
 It offers two products, Basic and Pro.

-- Basic: This tier is ideal for FTL hauling and supports pay per mile, by load percent, and manual pay.
-You can also enter your load and trip into the system at the same time.
+- Basic: This tier is ideal for FTL hauling and supports pay per mile and by load percent, as well as manual pay.
+You enter your load and trip into the system at the same time.
 It has four plans:

 - 1–2 trucks: $20 per month

 - Unlimited dispatches: $45 per month